InnovationDesignConsortium/InnovationDesignConsortium/docs/guidelines/feedback.md

 ---
-title: Project Highlights
+title: Feedback and Suggestions
 layout: support-page
-description: Our projects define us.
-Take a moment to explore our most influential and transformative works that have shaped the industry.
+description: Open communication is key to the success and growth of our consortium.
+We value the insights, feedback, and suggestions from every member.
 permalink: /guidelines/feedback/
 ---

 # **Feedback and Suggestions** `💡`

-Open communication is key to the success and growth of our consortium.
-We value the insights, feedback, and suggestions from every member.
 Whether it's about a specific project, a tool we use, or any other aspect of our collaborative efforts, your input helps us refine and improve.

 ## **Why Your Feedback Matters**